Updated Tuesday, September 14, 2021

 In public health, a “breakthrough case” is when a fully vaccinated person later gets the disease they were vaccinated for.
 No vaccine provides 100 percent protection against infection, so breakthrough cases are not new, and not unique, to COVID-19.
 There have been reports of COVID-19 breakthrough cases in South Carolina and throughout the U.S., and this is not unexpected.

-The Centers for Disease Control and Prevention (CDC) is currently investigating all reports of COVID-19 breakthrough cases.
-Breakthrough cases are studied as part of the CDC’s ongoing research to assess how COVID-19 vaccines work in real-world conditions.
+Since February 2021, DHEC has been receiving reports of COVID-19 vaccine breakthrough cases and transmitting those reports to the Centers for Disease Control and Prevention (CDC).
+However, as of May 1, 2021, the CDC transitioned from monitoring all vaccine breakthrough cases to focus on identifying and investigating only hospitalized or fatal cases due to any cause.
+Breakthrough cases are investigated as part of the CDC’s ongoing research to assess how COVID-19 vaccines work in real-world conditions.
 According to the CDC, assessing how vaccines work in the real world is important to:

 - Learn if vaccines offer the same protection seen in clinical trials.

 - Adjust vaccine recommendations, as needed.

 - Learn why and how often breakthrough cases (people getting sick after the two-week period after their final dose) occur.

 - Learn how vaccines protect against COVID-19 variants.

 People who are fully vaccinated and have close contact with someone with COVID-19 should get tested 3-5 days after the date of their exposure and wear a mask in public, indoor settings for 14 days after exposure or until they receive a negative test result.
 CDC outlines more information about the activities that fully vaccinated individuals can participate in.